-- a) to introduce a model of the self - b) to relate this to the concepts of self-disclosure and feedback - A simple and convenient way of introducing the concept of self- This model is described in more detail together with a related exercise knowledge is the Johari Window, named after its originators, Joe Luft and Harry Ingam.
+- a) to introduce a model of the self- - b) to relate this to the concepts of self-disclosure and feedback - A simple and convenient way of introducing the concept of selfknowledge is the Johari Window, named after its originators, Joe Luft and Harry Ingam.
 This is a model in which the self is seen as though through a window.